A segway tour in Rome is the best way to travel if you are on a limited time. Why? Let’s find out why…

 In one word: Segway!

-To make it better a delicious local lunch of Roman specialties was included!
-Though ofcourse, Roman specialties can never be good in a restaurant, And my 15 day experience of living with a Roman family in the heart of Lazio, validates that statement well; but for a restaurant it was surely the best you can have]
+Though Roman specialities can never be good in a restaurant, and my 15-day experience of living with a Roman family in the heart of Lazio, validated that statement, it was still a good experience.

-Once a track for chariot races and gladiator fights, Circus Maximus is now a vast public park.
-We paraded down its long stretch, on our Segways, almost getting back in time, feeling what it could be to race a chariot at ancient Rome’s (and perhaps even the world’s) largest sports stadium.
+Once a track for chariot races and gladiator fights, Circus Maximus is now a massive public park.
+We paraded down its long stretch, on our Segways, almost getting back in time, feeling what it could be to race a chariot at ancient Rome’s — and perhaps the world’s — largest sports stadium.

 Why Explore Rome On Segway?

-Though I was staying in Rome for almost two weeks, I still wanted to familiarize myself with the city in just one day, and then explore it later as I wished.
-So if you are restricted with time, a guided segway tour can be a solution.
+Though I was staying in Rome for almost two weeks, I still wanted to familiarize myself with the city in just one day, and then explore it later on my own.
+So, if you too are restricted with time, a guided Segway tour can be a great way to explore all the tourist highlights in Rome.
 Get an overview of the city on a fast track and then explore the rest, independently, as it suits you.

 - You must not weigh under 100 pounds (45 kilos) or over 250 pounds (113 kilos)

-- In order to take part in a segway tour you must have good mobility, in the sense of being able to get on and off by segway alone.
+- In order to take part in a Segway tour, you must have good mobility, in the sense of being able to get on and off by Segway alone.

 - I booked the tour with Rome by Segway, which offers a number of Rome Segway Tours across the city, and I totally recommend them.